The Rundown

 click to see more

-Wellness Complete Health Dry Dog Food
+6. Wellness Complete Health Dry Dog Food

 PROS

-- Small and large breed recipes
+- Formulated for both small and large breed dogs

-- High Omega fatty acid levels
+- High Omega fatty acid levels for smooth coat and well-moisturized skin

-- Contains added DHA
+- Contains added DHA for brain development

-- High-quality, gluten-free grains
+- High-quality, gluten-free grains that are easily digestible

 CONS